ResearchObject/ro-crate/docs/1.2-DRAFT/introduction.md

 ### About cross-references

-In RO-Crate Metadata Files, entities are cross-referenced using `@id` reference objects, rather than using deeply nested JSON objects.
+In _RO-Crate Metadata Document_s, entities are cross-referenced using `@id` reference objects, rather than using deeply nested JSON objects.
 In short, this _flattened JSON-LD_ style allows any entity to reference any other entity, and RO-Crate consumers to directly find all the descriptions of an entity within a single JSON object.
 So let's have a look at the Root Data Entity `./`:

 ```json